Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 A POMDP models an agent that:

 1. Cannot observe the true state of the environment directly.
-2. Maintains a **belief state**—a probability distribution over possible true states.
+2. Maintains a **belief state**, a probability distribution over possible true states.
 3. Takes actions that update the belief based on noisy observations.
 4. Receives rewards (or incurs costs) that depend on the hidden state.